Cookie04CZ/GlyphRepair/README.md

 **Read glyph data -> calculate MD5 hash -> look up the hash in database -> read associated Unicode from database -> create CC-Unicode pair**

 When all pairs are created, they are compiled into a ToUnicode table and injected into the PDF.
 This ensures that the document's original contents are preserved.
 Another advantage is that repaired file size increases only slightly.
+But it's also the reason why GlyphRepais skips all fonts that already have ToUnicode tables, even when they're Type 1 fonts.

 # glyph_mappings.psv database format